 The Company derives substantially all of its revenue from its mass housing development activities in the Philippines.
-The Philippine real estate and housing markets have historically been affected by the prevailing growth, the rate of unemployment and political and social developments in the Philippines.
-The Philippine real estate and housing markets have historically been subject to cyclical trends, and property values have been affected by the supply of and demand for comparable properties, the rate of economic growth, the rate of unemployment and political and social developments in the Philippines.
-Demand for new residential projects in the Philippines has historically also been affected by, among other things, prevailingpolitical, social and economic conditions in the Philippines, including overall growth levels, the value of the Philippine peso and interest rates, as well as the strength of the economy in other parts of the world, given that a substantial portion of demand comes from overseas Filipino workers.
+The Philippine real estate and housing markets have historically been affected by the prevailing economic conditions in the Philippines, which may also be affected by the economic conditions in other parts of the world.
+Accordingly, the Company's results of operations may be significantly affected by the state of the global and Philippine economies generally and specifically the Philippine property and housing markets.
+The Philippine real estate and housing markets have historically been subject to cyclical trends, and property values have been affected by the supply of and demand for comparable properties, the rate of economic growth, the rate of unemployment, and political and social developments in the Philippines.
+Demand for new residential projects in the Philippines has historically also been affected by, among other things, prevailing political, social, and economic conditions in the Philippines, including overall growth levels, the value of the Philippine peso and interest rates, as well as the strength of the economy in other parts of the world, given that a substantial portion of demand comes from overseas Filipino workers.
 Furthermore, as the Company continues expanding its business, these operations will also be increasingly affected by general conditions in the global and Philippine economies.
-As a result, the Company expects that its results of operations will continue to vary from period to period largely as a result of general global and Philippine economicconditions.
+As a result, the Company expects that its results of operations will continue to vary from period to period largely as a result of general global and Philippine economic conditions.